Meet 2 of QTC’s Legacy Employees

 Second, the amazing and cultural diversity of our potlucks.
 I’ve enjoyed so many dishes I never would have tried.

-Third, our QTC Family Days, when nearby clinics and offices spent the day together with our families.
+Third, our Leidos QTC Health Services Family Days, when nearby clinics and offices spent the day together with our families.
 I met many staff members that I had only ever spoke with on the phone.

 Lastly, I used to be on the Corporate Presentation team and traveled to Washington D.C. for many years, presenting to different government agencies, and congressional and senate staffers.